JonathanBContreras/JonathanBContreras/README.md

 - 👋 Hi, I’m @JonathanBContreras
 - 👀 I’m interested in ...
 Space Propulsion systems, combustion instability, deep learning applications to propulsion systems
 - 🌱 I’m currently learning ...
-Predictive modeling of high frequency combustion instability using simulation data
+How to analyze injector driven thermoacoustic coupling using CFD and FEA
 - 💞️ I’m looking to collaborate on ...
 Predictive combustion instability using deep learning
 - 📫 How to reach me ... jonathan.b.contreras@sjsu.edu, JonathanContreras92@gmail.com